Evgeny-Kravchenko/interview-questions/README.md

    - Device access: allowing for the usage of various input and output devices.
    - Styling: letting authors write more sophisticated themes.

-6. <a id="html-html5">Describe the difference between a cookie, sessionStorage and localStorage?</a>
+6. <a id="html-csl">Describe the difference between a cookie, sessionStorage and localStorage?</a>

    ##### Local Storage